jonbnewman/mobx-store-provider/README.md

 import React from "react";
 import { observer } from "mobx-react";
 import { useStore } from "mobx-store-provider";

-import { appStoreId } from "./App";
+// Import our appStore identifier import { appStoreId } from "./App";

 function UserDisplay() {
-  const appStore = useStore(appStoreId);
+  // Get access to the store via the identifier const appStore = useStore(appStoreId);
   return <div>{appStore.user}</div>;
 }